 Individual responses to psychedelics are notoriously difficult to predict.
 At the same dose, it is possible for one person to barely react while another is catapulted into a complex inner world.
 Predicting the intensity of someone’s reaction in advance would do some obvious good, especially in psychedelic therapy.
 An underdosed patient may end up disappointed, while one who bites off more than they can chew could become overwhelmed.
-But what determines how intense the effects will be?
+But what gives some people a greater sensitivity to LSD than others?

 A recent study, the first of its kind, looked for answers in our genes.
 Specifically, they looked at genes that contribute to LSD’s metabolism – even before it reaches the brain.